CyberHappenings logo

 Hide ▲

 Google Threat Intelligence Group (GTIG) reported tracking 90 zero-day vulnerabilities exploited in 2025, a 15% increase from 2024.
-Nearly half targeted enterprise software and appliances.
+Nearly half targeted enterprise software and appliances, with 43 (48%) zero-days identified, up from 36 (46%) in 2024.
 Memory safety issues accounted for 35% of these exploits.
 Commercial spyware vendors were the largest users of zero-days, surpassing state-sponsored groups.
 China-linked espionage groups remained the most active among state actors, while financially motivated actors also increased their use of zero-days.
 The most targeted enterprise systems included security appliances, networking infrastructure, VPNs, and virtualization platforms.
 Google recommends reducing attack surfaces, continuous monitoring, and rapid patching to mitigate risks.

 Timeline